HIV Counselling During Antenatal Care

 What is its purpose?

-Pregnancy and lactation is a high-risk period when the HIV virus can be transmitted from mother to her child.
-This indicator therefore measures the proportion of women who, as a part of their antenatal care, received counselling on HIV prevention, testing and mother-to-child transmission.
+Pregnancy and lactation is a high-risk period when the HIV virus can be transmitted from the mother to her child.
+This indicator therefore measures the proportion of women who received counselling on HIV prevention, testing and mother-to-child transmission as a part of their antenatal care.